 RPTDFN The default date format for the report definition that was defined when you created it.

-JOB The DATFMT job attribute is used to determine the

-SYSVAL The QDATFMT system value is used to determine
+JOB The DATFMT job attribute is used to determine the format of dates in the spooled file.
+SYSVAL The QDATFMT system value is used to determine the format of dates in the spooled file.
 DMY Day Month Year format is assumed.
 MDY Month Day Year format is assumed.
 YMD Year Month Day format is assumed.